China values UN relationship despite human rights criticism

 China has stepped into a diplomatic void created by a lack of U.S. leadership, said Daniel Warner, a Geneva-based political analyst.
 Former President Donald Trump shunned many international institutions, Warner said, and successor Joe Biden has been preoccupied with domestic issues.

-Chinese hold the top jobs at three of the U.N.’s 18 specialized agencies: the Food and Agricultural Organization, the Industrial Development Organization and the International Telecommunications Union, where the United States has put up a candidate to succeed outgoing chief Houlin Zhao.
-A Chinese official headed the International Civil Aviation Organization until last year.
+Chinese hold the top jobs at two of the U.N.’s 18 specialized agencies: the Food and Agricultural Organization and the International Telecommunications Union, where the United States has put up a candidate to succeed outgoing chief Houlin Zhao.
+Chinese officials also headed the International Civil Aviation Organization and the Industrial Development Organization until last year.

 For China, it's a matter of prestige as well as influence, Warner said.

-Note: This story has been corrected to show that Chinese officials hold the top position at two U.N. agencies.